thenumbernine/lua-parser/README.md

 Parses to an abstract syntax tree representation.
 Call tostring() on the AST to get equivalent Lua code.

-Works for versions 5.1 5.2 5.3 5.4 and maybe some luajit versions depending on their compatability.
+Works for versions ~~5.1 5.2~~ 5.3 5.4 and Luajit.
+I broke <=5.2 compatability when I resorted to throwing objects for parse error reporting.

 AST also contains some functions like flatten() for use with optimizing / auto-inlining Lua.